 BACKGROUND

-The Wounded Warriors Canada peer support training program is designed to help first responders become confident, capable, well-informed peer supporters, with increased personal resiliency for the rigors of their frontline and peer support roles.
+The Wounded Warriors Canada Peer Support Fundamentals program is designed to help Trauma Exposed Professionals (TExP’s) become confident, capable, well-informed peer supporters, with increased personal resiliency for the rigors of their frontline and peer support roles.
 The program is intended to benefit both seasoned peer supporters and novices who require a grounding in the fundamentals of peer support.
 We provide a combination of content-rich education about a variety of relevant topics as well as opportunities for experiential learning.
 Attendees will learn about concepts that will improve their ability to recognize and respond to signs of stress and trauma in self and others, and to manage the crucial transition between “home mode” and “responder mode.”

-The Wounded Warriors Canada peer support program aims to provide an engaging and educational training experience, which will ultimately facilitate the growth of each individual and the teams they hail from.
+The Wounded Warriors Canada Peer Support Fundamentals program aims to provide an engaging and educational training experience, which will ultimately facilitate the growth of each individual and the teams they hail from.
 Both the educational and experiential components of the program bolster the emotional well-being of the peer supporters in attendance, and encourage the creation of bonds that can create ongoing mutual support.
 Our goal is to build a feeling of community and support among workshop participants.

 Psychologists and peer support consultants collaborated on the development of the program, and work in tandem to conduct the training.